reactgraphqlacademy/fb-messenger/README.md

 7. What do you think it would make sense to componentize next?
 Are there any parts on that view that you can reuse?
 Try to explain to a mentor what you want to refactor before you code :)

+## Learning objectives

+- Learn the difference between declarative and imperative code.
+- Comprehend the value of breaking down your UI into reusable components.
+- Understand how to pass down dependencies via props.
+- Understand which components should hold state and how to share and manipulate state in React.
+- Feel comfortable with class component and functional component syntax and using jsx.

 ## Links

 * [https://reactjs.org/docs/introducing-jsx.html](https://reactjs.org/docs/introducing-jsx.html)